a10y/vortex_sync/README.md

 # vortex_sync

-Sync a file tree from a source to a target object store.

-Encountered Parquet files will be rewritten as Vortex files.
+Sync a source file tree with Parquet files to a destination tree with all of the Parquet files rewritten in Vortex.